 Located in Hanover, New Hampshire, the Tuck School of Business is one of the most popular elite MBA programs.
 It is a difficult task to secure a seat in its small batch.
-This year, the Tuck admissions team has fine-tuned one of the four criteria the school uses to evaluate applicants.
-The criterion 'Encouraging' replaces last year's "Nice."
-Amy Mitson, Director of Admissions Recruitment and Marketing, explains, "We've evolved this criterion from 'nice' to better describe how Tuck students conduct themselves."
-The other three criteria remain the same- smart, accomplished, and aware.
+The four criteria that the school uses to evaluate its students are: smart, accomplished, aware, and encouraging.

 |Round||Application Due||Decision Released|